MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/always-on-vpn-deploy-troubleshooting.md

 ## NPS logs

 NPS accounting logs are created and stored by NPS.
-By default, these are stored in %SYSTEMROOT%\\System32\\Logfiles\\ in a file named IN*XXXX.*txt, where _XXXX_ is the date the file was created.
+By default, the NPS accounting logs are stored in %SYSTEMROOT%\\System32\\Logfiles\\ in a file named IN*XXXX.*txt, where _XXXX_ is the date the file was created.

 By default, these logs are in comma-separated values format, but they do not include a heading row.
 The heading row is: